cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - All categories from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list
 - M&amp;A due diligence, to identify and eliminate possible risks for all parties involved
 - A specific customer of third-party attestation request

-## Pentest Report

-A summary of all vulnerability reports, including observations on positive security measures.
-Target audiences: executives, security engineers, and developers.
-Includes:

-- Executive Summary
-  - Describes the tests performed with criteria.
-- Executive Analysis
-  - Includes a high-level summary of vulnerabilities.

-- Scope of Work

-  {{% scope-of-work %}}

-- Summary of Findings
-  - Trends and critical issues
-  - Auto-generated graphs
-- Summary of Recommendations
-  - Highlights of the work we recommend to remediate findings
-- Post-Test Remediation
-  - List of details with type, severity, state, and resolution
-- Finding Details
-  - More information on each finding

-Within Cobalt, this is also known as a Report or a Final Report.
-For more information, see [Pentest Reports](/platform-deep-dive/pentests/reports/).

-## Projects (Cloud Assets)

-All resources included in your cloud [asset](#asset).
-For example, [AWS defines a project](https://docs.aws.amazon.com/lookout-for-equipment/latest/ug/create-project.html) as a collection of resources associated with an asset.

 ## Remediate